steam3d/help.magicpods.app/docs/fun-capability.md

 # Capability

-Below is a list of compatibility of headphones with MagicPods
+Below is a list of compatibility of headphones with MagicPods:

 Headphones | Popup animation | Battery | Ear Detection | Connect | Auto connect | VoiceOver notification
 --- | :-: | :-: | :-: | :-: | :-: | :-: